VICIWUOHA/Java-BigQuery-API-ELT-and-Analytics/README.md

 - **Storage Application Backend Service :**
   If you build a SaaS platform for Data Storage that uses GCS/BigQuery as a backend abstracted from your end-users You can use this logic in your script.
-- ETL/ELT for Java Developers.
+- **ETL/ELT for Java Developers**.
 If your engineering team is already conversant with Java, they can build some good Data Engineering solutions on GCP using the [**Java SDK**](https://cloud.google.com/java/docs/reference).
 However, you would mostly Find Python as a more flexible and more popular option for Data Engineering workloads.